 Keko filed a wrongful conviction lawsuit against West that was settled for an undisclosed amount.

 Four other convictions, all in Mississippi, that were obtained through West’s bitemark testimony that was later discredited have been overturned.
-The cases against Levon Brooks and Kennedy Brewer were dismissed and both have filed wrongful conviction lawsuits against West.
-Leigh Stubbs and Tami Vance were granted a new trial in 2012 and subsequently pled guilty to drug charges connected to the case.
+The cases against Levon Brooks and Kennedy Brewer were dismissed in 2008 and they filed a wrongful conviction lawsuit against West and Haynes.
+That lawsuit was dismissed in 2014.
+Leigh Stubbs and Tami Vance were granted a new trial in 2012 and subsequently pled guilty to unrelated drug charges.

 – Maurice Possley